Short-term health insurance

 Are temporary health plans regulated by the ACA?

-Although the ACA has largely done away with medical underwriting for health insurance, short-term plans are not regulated by the ACA and they still ask some basic medical history questions in order to determine an applicant’s eligibility for coverage.
+No, short-term health plans are not regulated by the ACA.
+Although the ACA has largely done away with medical underwriting for major medical health insurance plans, short-term plans can still ask some basic medical history questions in order to determine an applicant’s eligibility for coverage, because short-term plans are not subject to the ACA’s regulations.

 And post-claims underwriting is widely used for short-term health plans.
 But that also means that short-term policies are available year-round, which is not the case for ACA-compliant individual major medical plans.